-MINNIE is a film about a potentially comprehensive solution to climate change and the energy crisis: small nuclear fusion devices.
-The feature film script reached the semi-final of Screencraft’s International Screenwriting Competition, 2015.
-The trailer is complete (see below), and the feature length version is now moving into production.
+MINNIE is a story about a potentially comprehensive solution to climate change and the energy crisis: small nuclear fusion devices.

-Article: Why I’ve written a film about nuclear fusion
+Article: Why I’ve written a story about nuclear fusion

 I’ve been on the lookout for a comprehensive solution to the challenge of climate change and energy supply for most of my life.
 Whilst renewable energy sources such as solar and wind are clearly a major part of the energy mix of the future, there are questions about the speed of their deployment, and debates about their negative impacts or limitations, such as the amount of land, plastic and other materials they would require to power the whole planet by themselves.
 Just ask any NIMBY (Not In My Back Yard) whether they’d like a wind farm within their picturesque view of the countryside.
 Furthermore, in some cases there are questions about the ability of solar and wind to provide the explosive power needed for specific industries, such as aviation and those that require the melting of metal.